 Determining the Cause of a Plane Crash

 In most cases, the very fact that a plane has crashed leads to the inference that there was some negligence on somebody’s part or a defective design existed on the airplane.
 Plane crashes don’t just happen.
 Airplanes are built and tested to endure tough weather conditions.
 When there is a crash, it usually means somebody was negligent.
-Determining the cause of a plane crash can increase your chances of obtaining a large monetary recovery.
-If it is crystal clear that the crash was caused by pilot error, then your attorney will have a better chance of proving negligence and obtaining a recovery in your favor.
-In contrast, if bad weather appears to be the main cause, it may be more difficult to prove pilot error.
-Also, a thorough investigation by your attorney can potentially uncover additional parties that can be sued and will be liable for your family’s injuries and losses.
-For example, if you can prove there was pilot error, and negligent maintenance, and a defectively manufactured part, then you have three different negligent parties that you can sue.
-This would tend to increase the anticipated monetary recovery that would be expected in your legal claim.
+Determining the cause of a plane crash is the first step in determining the strength of your overall case.
+A thorough investigation by your attorney can potentially uncover additional parties that can be held accountable for your loss.
+For example, negligent maintenance, or a defectively manufactured part, could present additional defendants.

 Poor airplane maintenance, or negligent maintenance, is an all-too-common problem in the airline industry.
 As airline companies struggle to stay in business, they cut costs and often cut corners on airplane maintenance.
 Also common is that instead of performing their own maintenance (to ensure that lives are saved), airlines companies may contract out the maintenance work to companies that may use inexperienced or potentially unqualified airplane mechanics.
 Airlines, airplane mechanics, and contract maintenance crews, are all held to a very high standard of care.
 They must perform all needed maintenance and cannot cut corners, as doing so can place lives in jeopardy.
 If an airplane mechanic lets an airplane leave the hanger without performing proper maintenance, the airplane can crash, resulting in everyone on board being killed or seriously injured or burned.
 An experienced California plane crash lawyer will be able to determine if the cause of the accident was negligent maintenance, so that the right parties can be held accountable.